arbor-sim/arbor/doc/cpp/morphology.rst

 Arbor supports reading morphologies described using the :ref:`Neurolucida ASCII file format <formatasc>`.

-The :cpp:func:`parse_asc()` function is used to parse the SWC file and generate a :cpp:type:`asc_morphology` object, which a simple struct with two members representing the morphology and a label dictionary with labeled regions and locations.
+The :cpp:func:`parse_asc()` function is used to parse the SWC file and generate a :cpp:type:`asc_morphology` object: a simple struct with two members representing the morphology and a label dictionary with labeled regions and locations.

 .. cpp:class:: asc_morphology